Maritime history of the Channel Islands: High Middle Ages

 The era ended with the loss by King John in 1204 of French territories of Normandy, putting the islands in the front line of the wars between England and France that would last for 700 years.
 They elected to stay with the English inheritor of the Duke of Normandy title, so severing, in times of war, the trade route to France, except for religious trade, as churches were linked to Coutances until 1568.

 Needing to survive by trade and not forming part of England, they were allowed, which was confirmed by subsequent monarchs, to have self-determination and trade concessions as a means of ensuring loyalty to the English crown and providing trained militia forces to defend the islands.
 A 13th-century list of Guernsey ships shows ten, varying between 13 and 80 tons.
 In 1329–30, 487 ships paid tax in Guernsey on landed cargo, a number of them were engaged in the Bordeaux wine trade.

-The exiled David II of Scotland raided Guernsey in 1336 and 1337; then in 1338 Jersey was captured, and Guernsey was occupied in 1339 by the French Capetians, holding the island for two years and Castle Cornet for seven.
-In 1372 Guernsey was again attacked, this time by Owain Lawgoch, as was Jersey in the 1380s.
+The exiled David II of Scotland raided Guernsey in 1336 and 1337.
+In 1338, Jersey was captured; Guernsey was occupied in 1339 by the French Capetians, holding the island for two years and Castle Cornet for seven.
+In 1372 Guernsey was again attacked, this time by Owain Lawgoch, followed by Jersey in the 1380s.
 These invasions were all repulsed, but resulted in improvements to defences against seaborne attack as well as strengthening the island militias in Guernsey, Jersey and Alderney.

 Occasionally Channel Island ships were required to transport men and material across the channel when English kings wished to attack France.
 This era was an age of piracy during times of peace, with French ships during times of war attacking all maritime trade.

 Early Modern

 Covering the period from the 15th to the late 18th centuries, the era saw trade increase with the technical improvement in ships and navigation, and the ability to sail out of sight of land for days on end, until the end of the Napoleonic Wars.

 In 1461 France invaded Jersey, capturing Mont Orgueil Castle.
 In 1468 it was recaptured, using the local militia.
 In gratitude, Edward IV issued Letters Patent exempting Jerseymen from all tolls, customs and subsidies payable to the Crown in England and granting commercial privileges to the Guernsey and Jersey men who had funded the fight.

 As part of the peace between England and France, Pope Sixtus IV issued in 1483 a Papal bull granting the Privilege of Neutrality, by which the islands, their harbours and seas, as far as the eye can see, were considered neutral territory.
 Anyone molesting islanders would be excommunicated.
 A Royal Charter in 1548 confirmed the neutrality.
-Not that the French behaved, as they attempted to invade Jersey a year later in 1549 but were defeated by the Jersey militia.
+The French attempted to invade Jersey a year later in 1549 but were defeated by the Jersey militia.
 The neutrality lasted another century, until William III of England abolished the privilege due to privateering activity against Dutch ships.